Djakba-Faustin/Deep-Learning/README.md

 - **Real-time monitoring**: Accuracy tracking during training

-[1 tool called]

 # Summary

-I've created comprehensive reports for all five Jupyter notebooks in your workspace.
 Here's a brief overview of what each notebook covers:

 ## 1. **Practical Convolutional Neural Networks**
 - Introduction to CNNs using CIFAR-10 dataset